FirstLegoLeague/scoring-stress-test/README.md

 /*******************************************************************/
  ```

+ After that:
+ 1. Run the TMS App
- use `node index.js` to run the code.
+ 2. use `node index.js` to run the code.

  #### Notice! you will need to run this code for **each** round you want to add